LAUSD Research Guidelines

-While LAUSD recognizes the value of high-quality research for improving education and serving the needs of future generations of students, the District has legal and moral obligations that require oversight of research activities conducted with district resources (such as data, facilities, employee time, and access to students).
+While LAUSD recognizes the value of high-quality research for improving education and serving the needs of future generations of students, the District staff have legal and ethical obligations that require oversight of research activities conducted with District resources (such as data, facilities, employee time, and access to students).
 These obligations include:

 - Protecting students and employees from risk of harm, violations of rights, and losses of privacy

 - Protecting the educational process from unwarranted distractions and interruptions

 - Protecting public resources including data from misappropriation for private or unjustified use